keizman/file_system/apk_finder/web_client/README.md

 A modern web client for the APK Finder application, built with Vue 3, Vite, and Tailwind CSS.

+# bug: Mi phone default browser will download failed, because it's has own strategy: go to built-in app to download it, but the app has install successful, theres's now shown and will not requeste again.
+NEXT: dump net pkg to find what he do...

 ## Features

 - 🔍 **Search APK files** with multi-keyword support